codenotary/immudb/docs/README.md

-> Welcome to the immudb documentation.
+Welcome to the immudb documentation.
 Great to see you here!

->
-> immudb is a database written in Go, but unlike other databases, it is immutable: history is preserved and can't be changed without clients noticing.
+immudb is a new type of database, an immutable one.
+Immutability means that the history of data in immudb is preserved and can't be changed without clients noticing those changes.
+It can be used to ensure that data is always available, accurate and auditable.

->
-> immudb can be used both as a key-value store, or as a relational database (SQL).
+immudb can be used both as a key-value store, or as a relational database (SQL).

->
+immudb is written in and is a part of the [Go](https://go.dev/) programming language ecosystem.

-> The immudb documentation is structured as follows:
+The immudb documentation is structured as follows:

 ![](.gitbook/assets/immudb-mascot.svg)

-### About <a href="#about" id="about"></a>
+### Learn About immudb <a href="#about" id="about"></a>

-In the [About](<.gitbook/assets/about (2)>) section, you can lean more about what makes immudb unique, how it works, and what you can use it for.
+In the [Learn About immudb](<./learn-about-immudb) section, you can lean more about what makes immudb unique, how it works, and what you can use it for.

 ### Getting started <a href="#getting-started" id="getting-started"></a>